 Avoid this by giving yourself a limited amount of time for research.
 That could mean setting aside, say, two weeks purely for research before you begin writing, or researching for a certain length of time as you come to each new chapter of your ebook.

-This is an obvious tip, but some writers are overly reliant on blog posts and articles, and don’t necessarily turn to other (e)books.
-Whatever your topic is, it’s likely you’ll be able to find some similar books and ebooks.
+This may sound obvious, but some writers are overly reliant on blog posts and articles, and don’t necessarily turn to other (e)books.
+Whatever your topic, it’s likely you’ll be able to find some similar books and ebooks.
 If you can’t, you may have to consider whether it’s too obscure to focus on.

 You won’t need to read every word of every book you choose; instead, use the table of contents or index to help you find the parts most relevant to you.
 These can also help throw up extra ideas on aspects of the topic you might not have considered yet.

 If you simply want an example of a high-quality ebook, download this free one from The Write Life to see how it’s organized and put together: Earn More Money as a Freelance Writer.

 Tip #6: Be certain of facts and statistics